What makes a great brand name?

 Are you looking to evaluate a new name or an existing name?

-Evaluating a new or existing brand name involves a combination of research, analysis, and creative thinking.
+Evaluating a new brand name involves a combination of research, analysis, and creative thinking.
 Here are some steps to take:

 Define your brand values